 3.8.
 Coverage - Time

-Annual data of carriage of goods and passengers by sea has been reported starting from 2001, quarterly data from 2002 including statistical ports EETLL, EEKND, EESLM, EEPRN, EEVEB.
+Annual data on carriage of goods and passengers by sea have been reported starting from 2001, quarterly data from 2002, including statistical ports EETLL, EEKND, EESLM, EEPRN, EEVEB.

 3.9.
 Base period

-The units used depend on the variables collected within each data set and are: gross weight of goods expressed in thousands of tonnes; number of passengers in thousands, number of vessels.
+The units used depend on the variables collected within each data set.
+The units are gross weight of goods expressed in thousands of tonnes, number of passengers in thousands, number of vessels.

 6.1.
 Institutional Mandate - legal acts and other agreements